dhis2/dhis2-fhir-adapter/README.md

 ### Running
 The adapter WAR can be run with a servlet container 3.1 or later (like Apache Tomcat 8.5 or Jetty 9.3).

-After successfully building the application also Maven can be used to run the application.
-Enter the following command in folder app in the console:

-    mvn jetty:run

 Since the created WAR file is an executable WAR file, also the following command can be entered in folder app/target in the console: